priymavani/GIT_TASK/git_task_list_03.md

    ```bash
    git clone https://github.com/username/repo.git
    ```
+   ↦ to clone github repo into local folder

    - **Explanation**: This command downloads the repository to your local system.

 2. Verify the cloned repository structure: